 Invasive plants are weeds that have been introduced to BC without the insect predators and plant pathogens that help keep them in check in their native habitats.
 Without natural enemies, these invaders can rapidly choke out native plants and agricultural crops.

 Invasive Weed Control Program

 This massive plant grows from 3 – 5m tall and produces white flowers arranged in clusters up to 1m wide.
 Its hollow, rigid stalk is 6 - 10cm in diameter with dark reddish-purple spots and bristles.
-The leaves resemble very large, jagged maple leafs and can expand to 1.5m wide.
+The leaves resemble very large, jagged maple leafs and can grow up to 1.5m wide.

 Cow Parsnip: Grows to 1-3m tall.
 Its stem does not have purple spots, and its leaves are smaller and less jagged than those of Hogweed.

 Knotweed stems have reddish-brown specks and resemble bamboo.
 Its leaves are heart-shaped and may be elongated.
 Its flowers are pinkish-white or greenish-white and form feathery clusters at the base of each leaf.

 Knotweeds have the ability to grow through concrete and asphalt, which could lead to infrastructure damage.
 They can also spread through seeds, stems, and root fragments so mowing, digging, and weed whacking can cause it to spread.